 If your testosterone levels are very low (both men and women) then this test is ideal for you.

 The test looks at testosterone concentrations under 150 ng/dL or above 1500 ng/dL for total testosterone.

 Why should you test your testosterone levels?

-Measuring the testosterone levels becomes increasingly popular nowadays, thanks to direct-to-consumer labs which are affordable and easy to use.
+Measuring testosterone levels becomes increasingly popular nowadays, thanks to direct-to-consumer labs that are affordable and easy to use.

 Males and females alike can buy one of the tests described above and determine the actual amounts of testosterone in their bloodstream.

 But why is this a good idea?